gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 ```

 For other dietary information (macro nutrients, fiber, sugar, calories),
-I also calculated a mean value between food records 1 and 2.
+I also calculated a mean value between food records 1 and 2, and divided
+that value by the participant’s body weight.
+This way, we can look at
+food ingestion in a more ‘individual’ level.

 ``` r
 FULLDATA5 <- FULLDATA4 %>%